Mustansirite Hardship

 The Mustansirite Hardship (الشِّدَّةُ المُسْتَنْصِرِيَّة) was a political crisis in Fatimid Egypt which resulted in a seven-year famine that occurred between 1064 and 1071 CE.
 Around 40,000 people are estimated to have starved to death during that period.
 The crisis occurred during the reign of Caliph al-Mustansir Billah, after whom it is named.

 Causes

 For several years before the crisis, the Nile failed to flood as was required for crop irrigation, which lowered agricultural outputs.
-In 1066, a quarrel between Turkish Mamluk slave-mercenaries and Sudanese slaves escalated into a full-blown civil war, with both sides vying for control over the weak Caliph al-Mustansir.
+In 1066, a quarrel between Turkish Mamluk slave-mercenaries and Sudanese slave-mercenaries escalated into a full-blown civil war, with both sides vying for control over the weak Caliph al-Mustansir.
 (Note: Much like eunuchs in East Asia, some slaves exerted political and court influence in state affairs during this period of Egyptian history.)
-The Caliph's mother, being an African slave herself, used her influence in favor of the African faction.
+The Caliph's mother, being an African slave-concubine herself, used her influence in favor of the African faction.
 The Turks were led by the general Nasir al-Dawla ibn Hamdan.
 Military engagement between the Turkish and African factions, including a siege of Cairo, led to further food shortages.
 Eventually, Nasir al-Dawla was able to rout the African forces and thus took control of the viziership of Egypt.